muchdogesec/stix2arango/utilities/README.md

 	* `sigma-rules`
 	* `yara-rules`
 	* `locations`
+* `--database` (required): is the name of the Arango database the objects should be stored in.
+If database does not exist, stix2arango will create it
 * `--versions` (optional): are one or more of the versions listed in each Python file. e.g. for `insert_archive_disarm.py` are currently `1_2`, `1_3`, `1_4`.
 If no version flag is passed, all listed versions will be downloaded.
 * `--ignore_embedded_relationships` (optional): boolean, if `true` passed, this will stop any embedded relationships from being generated.
 Default is `false`